launchdarkly/integration-framework/integrations/last9/README.md

 - Visualise these events on service dashboards to have an overall view of system activities and health.

-# Getting started with the Splunk integration $
+# Getting started with the Last9 integration $
 Run `npm run curl last9` in the root repository directory to generate a curl command to send data to Last9.